Pulse Out

 Click-and-flash in sync

 If you’re already running Audio Tick on an ESP32, also configure Pulse Out on a free GPIO with mode=0, pulse_us=20000.
-Each pulse fires both at the same time, so the audible click and the visible flash arrive together.
-Cheap “stereo feedback” that costs one LED and one resistor.
+Each pulse fires both at the same time, so the audible click and the visible LED flash arrive together.

-If you have several ESPGeiger units side by side (a teaching kit, a fleet of test stations, a sensor array), give each one Pulse Out on an LED in mode=2.
-The per-device voice variation means their fades have slightly different decay characters and click widths, so the array flickers asymmetrically rather than all flashing in identical lockstep.
-A small detail, but it makes a group of units look alive instead of identical.
+Several ESPGeigers side by side (teaching kit, test fleet, sensor array): give each one Pulse Out on an LED in mode=2.
+The per-device voice variation gives each unit a slightly different fade decay and click width, so the array doesn’t flash in identical lockstep.

 Headphone tick output

-mode=0, pulse_us=300-800 straight into the attenuator pattern (10 kohm + 4.7 kohm + 1 uF, see Patterns above) plugged into headphones gives you a portable Geiger counter you can wear with the device sitting on a desk.
-Great for field walks if your tube has decent sensitivity.
+mode=0, pulse_us=300-800 straight into the attenuator pattern (10 kohm + 4.7 kohm + 1 uF, see Patterns above) plugged into headphones gives you a portable Geiger counter you can wear while the device sits on a desk.
+Good for field walks if the tube has decent sensitivity.

 Comparison with Audio Tick